benjaminisi/keyprx/README.md

 This algorithm can be optimized in many imaginable ways.
 Optimization should be driven by experience.
 For example, are there many more inquiries than changes to reservations?
 Is it really common to be near capacity?
 Do we need to support multiple servers for high availability or scale out?

 ## Future directions

+* Return a better response code than 206 when the reservation request exceeds capacity.
+The response does include "We are already at capacity of 4"

 * Externalize configuration such as Postgres user/password and db name